Bartholomew Sharp: The Pacific Adventure

 "As yet all his company were not come together; but that when they were come up we would come and visit him at Panama, and bring our commissions on the muzzles of our guns, at which time he should read them as plain as the flame of gunpowder could make them."

 Less than a week later Richard Sawkins would be killed in battle outside Puebla Nueva and 75 of his men would leave the expedition.
 Command fell to Bartholomew Sharp.

 Under Admiral Sharp the fleet sailed south along the coast of South America.
 They failed to take many prizes, however.
 Word of their presence had spread, and Spanish settlements were all prepared for them.
 After weeks at sea the pirates finally captured a Spanish galleon out patrolling for the English.
 Sharp tortured their prisoners and killed a Spanish friar on deck in front of all the men.
 Many among the crew began to question his fitness for command.
 After a series of disappointments, the crews finally voted to remove Bartholomew Sharp from command in January 1681.
 They installed John Watling as captain.
 Watling led an attack on the rich city of Arica only to be repelled and killed.
 Reluctantly the men reinstated Bartholomew Sharp to command.
-Sharpe suspected former captain and fellow buccaneer Edmund Cooke of involvement in his ouster and had him imprisoned, ostensibly over charges of buggery.
+Sharp suspected former captain and fellow buccaneer Edmund Cooke of involvement in his ouster and had him imprisoned, ostensibly over charges of buggery.

 Shortly thereafter fifty more men left the voyage, including William Dampier and Lionel Wafer.

 The buccaneers continued around South America and up to the Caribbean, taking 25 Spanish ships and plundering numerous Spanish towns.
 Captain Sharp is credited as being the first Englishman ever to travel eastwards around Cape Horn.
 Sharp had planned to return to England via the Strait of Magellan, but a storm pushed the Trinity too far south, forcing him to navigate the Cape.

 An eyewitness account of Sharp's adventures was published in The Dangerous Voyage And Bold Assaults of Captain Bartholomew Sharp and Others, by Basil Ringrose (London, 1684).

 William Dampier gave a brief account of his time with Captain Sharp and the buccaneers in A New Voyage Round the World (1697).

 Lionel Wafer also gives an account of his departure from the voyage in A New Voyage and Description of the Isthmus of America (1695).

 John Cox (not to be confused with John Coxon) wrote an account of his time with the buccaneers, and Bartholomew Sharp wrote his own account, and a detailed atlas intended for the Admiralty.